 Students should apply for candidacy as soon as they become eligible.
-A-doctoral-student-is-eligible-to-apply-for-candidacy-when: To be eligible, a student must:
+To be eligible, a student must:

-- 1. The-student-has have passed the Qualifying Exam, and - 2. have maintained a minimum of 3.0 GPA in all courses attempted as a doctoral student, has been maintained.
+- 1. Have passed the Qualifying Exam, and - 2.
+Have maintained a minimum of 3.0 GPA in all courses attempted as a doctoral student.